KentStateWeb/rwd/_assignments/html2.md

 **Welcome Weekend**

 ***Client Note: Add this image between the text and the header.
-It takes a long time to download.
-Can you resize it?
-Also add a caption below it that says: "Students Attend Back to School Blastoff on the Student Green."***
+Add a caption below it that says: "Students Attend Back to School Blastoff on the Student Green."***
 <a href="https://s3-us-west-2.amazonaws.com/s.cdpn.io/259273/DKSPage_WWImage.jpg">https://s3-us-west-2.amazonaws.com/s.cdpn.io/259273/DKSPage_WWImage.jpg</a>

 **What Is Welcome Weekend?**